 The winner in each category will receive a monetary award of US$ 5,000 and a certificate, and will be invited to contribute a chapter in an IDEAS publication after the Global Assembly.

-The two runners-up in each category will each receive a trophy or certificate.
+The runners-up in each category will each receive a trophy or certificate (honourable mention).

 The winners and runners-up will be invited to take part in the IDEAS Global Assembly and Award Ceremony to be held in 2022.